 There are only 4 places in the world where he put down the Kalasha.
 One is Ujjain, others are Haridwar, Prayag, and Nashik-Trimbakeshwar.
-The dates of the Kumbh Mela, that are organised in these places, are decided based on the unique astrological combination formed by the position of sun, moon and planets.
+The dates of the Kumbh Mela, which are organized in these places, are decided based on the unique astrological combination formed by the position of the sun, moon, and planets.

 The Kumbh is held at Ujjain if the Sun and Moon in Aries and Jupiter are in Leo

 The event of Ujjain Kumbh Mela is known to be the largest and most auspicious.
 As mentioned in Hindu mythology, it marks the Samudra Manthan which was legendary.

 The Shipra River in Ujjain is very significant and thousands of people gather here to take a dip in the holy waters on auspicious occasions of Ujjain Kumbh Mela.
 It is believed that taking the dip liberates a person from all their sins.

 You will see people all around you, filled with a lot of zeal, tranquillity, and devotion to get a chance to take a bath once, in the event of 12 years.

 To travel to Ujjain in Madhya Pradesh, you will need to cover an approximate distance of 782, 642, 1,636, 1,392 km from some of the most prominent Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.